hnetty/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - useRouteMatch allows us to make reusable code.
+If we are linking to a site that has the same structure for 90% of this URL path, we can take that 90% and reuse it over and over but shorten it by using 'useRouteMatch'

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+    - Form validation is the process in which we check and see that what a user is putting into our forms is valid/correct information.
+For example, when asked to enter an email, we can check to see if it is in proper email format

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+    - End to end testing is an automated/programmed testing process that proves the functionality of every feature in our code

 ## Instructions